microsoft/Microsoft-365-Defender-Hunting-Queries/Email Queries/PhishingEmailUrlRedirector.md

 This query was originally published on Twitter, by [@MsftSecIntel](https://twitter.com/MsftSecIntel).

-The query helps detect emails associated with a campaign that has used open redirector URLs.
-The campaign's URLs begin with the distinct pattern, *hxxps://t[.]domain[.]tld/r/?*.
+The query helps detect emails associated with the open redirector URL campaign.
+The campaign's URLs begin with the distinct pattern, hxxps://t[.]domain[.]tld/r/?.
 Attackers use URL redirection to manipulate users into visiting a malicious website or to evade detection.

 ## Query
 Generic regex for all emails containing base "t-dot" redirector pattern: